Mashed Potatoes 3 ways over 3 days

 Mashed potatoes 3 ways over 3 days: Your guide to a successful bulk prep.

 I mean, potatoes are always a win, and in regards to prep, it’s the easiest of easy.
 Throw a bunch of peeled potatoes in a pot and boil until soft.
 Then drain, mash, and go simple or flavorful with the seasoning (I like to use olive oil, salt, garlic, thyme, and/or rosemary).
 This is side dish number one.
-My kids always reach for the mashed potatoes and it pairs well with virtually any proteins.
+My kids always reach for the mashed potatoes and it pairs well with virtually any protein.

 With the leftovers, here are three ideas of foods you can make in following days to refresh them and turn them into something better than reheated mashed potatoes.